 It is expected that for an IND/CTA submission for most biotherapeutics, a TCR study is conducted to primarily identify off-target binding, but also to pick up previously unknown sites of on-target binding.
 Such a study can be used to give an indication of potential organ toxicity in vivo and also to compare patterns of staining between human and animal tissue, providing additional justification for the choice of animal toxicity models used to generate other pre-clinical safety data.

-TCR studies are conducted at Covance sites based in the United Kingdom at both Harrogate and Huntingdon.
+TCR studies are conducted at labcorp sites based in the United Kingdom at both Harrogate and Huntingdon.
 Both sites belong to the UK GLP compliance monitoring program, run by the UK GLP Monitoring Authority (UK GLPMA) which is part of the Medicines and Healthcare Products Regulatory Authority (MHRA).

 Both the Harrogate and Huntingdon sites have been performing these studies since 1997.
-Dedicated teams of Scientists with immunohistochemistry (IHC) and histology experience are involved in all aspects of the study to ensure IHC staining protocols are optimized to generate and deliver meaningful data.
+Dedicated teams of scientists with immunohistochemistry (IHC) and histology experience are involved in all aspects of the study to ensure IHC staining protocols are optimized to generate and deliver meaningful data.

 The time required to complete a TCR study depends on the IHC protocol development and optimization stage.
 Development and optimization of a suitable and robust IHC protocol is typically completed within 6 weeks.
 Draft data/report from the TCR assessment is typically available within a further 6 weeks following successful development and optimization of the IHC staining protocol.